De rebus in Oriente mirabilibus: Genre

 As a letter in form, De rebus originally conformed to norms of Greco-Latin epistolography.
 It contained an inscriptio naming the author and addressee, a proemium introducing the topic and a subscriptio of well wishes.
 These elements were gradually lost as the letter was copied.
 Only version A preserves the proemium and subscriptio.
 The D versions have lost all traces of its origin as a letter, even the inscriptio.

 Although originally a letter in form, De rebus was not a real letter but a pseudepigraphon, a false letter written probably as a rhetorical exercise and not as an act of deception.
 Topically, it is a "scientific" letter purporting to add to the curious emperor's knowledge what Pharasmanes has discovered on his journeys.

 In this way, it mimics a periplus.
 It has also been compared to paradoxography.
 It is pagan in outlook, with no hint of the allegorical interpretation of such material common in Christian texts.

 Influence

 Many stories from De rebus are found in the Liber monstrorum and the J^{2} version of the Historia de preliis.
+It may have been used by Isidore of Seville in his Etymologies.